 Study of how and why madness appears so often in fiction.
-Considerations include its symbolic values, its use as a manipulative narrative tool, its emotional impacts, its relations to illness and genius, and its changes in literature from classical to contemporary works.
+Considerations include madness' symbolic values, use as a manipulative narrative tool, emotional impacts, relations to illness and genius, and changing appearances in literature from classical to contemporary works.
 Authors include Euripides, Gogol, Poe, Kafka, Plath, Christie, Palahniuk, and more.